mosip/mosip-infra/deployment/sandbox/README.md

     mosip.kernel.sms.password=<registered password>
     mosip.kernel.sms.sender=<SMS Sender name, can be any name>
     ```

-    (Tip-> If you do not have a SMS service provider, you can replace the configurations related to SMS (i.e. gateway, api, username, password and sender) with dummy values)
+    **_Note:_** If you do not have a SMS service provider, you can replace the configurations related to SMS (i.e. gateway, api, username, password and sender) with dummy values.

 1. Change to 'sandbox' dir:
     ```